revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 ## 9. Expected response (binary-treatment version)

-In the chapter, expected response is used as a more decision-oriented metric.
+In this work, expected response is used as a more decision-oriented metric.

 ### Intuition
 For each person: